Global Patient Services Summer 2012

 Every day, the team gathered and prayed with the people in the village.
 “Their eyes lit up knowing that someone was caring for them,” she says.
 “We got back a lot more than we gave.”

-Cleveland Clinic’s Digestive Disease Institute (DDI) is the first of its kind to offer a fully integrated model of care, uniting specialists to cover the full spectrum of disorders related to the gastrointestinal tract.
-As one of the top digestive disease centers in the country, DDI offers advanced, safe and proven surgical treatments and opportunities for cutting-edge research at its Cleveland and Florida locations.
+Cleveland Clinic’s Digestive Disease and Surgery Institute (DDSI) is the first of its kind to offer a fully integrated model of care, uniting specialists to cover the full spectrum of disorders related to the gastrointestinal tract.
+As one of the top digestive disease centers in the country, DDSI offers advanced, safe and proven surgical treatments and opportunities for cutting-edge research at its Cleveland and Florida locations.

-DDI has been ranked second in the nation by U.S. News & World Report’s Best Hospitals Survey since 2003, and top in Ohio since 1990.
-The DDI team is comprised of specialists in gastroenterology, hepatology, colorectal surgery, general surgery, hepato-pancreato-bilary and transplant surgery, and nutrition.
+DDSI has been ranked second in the nation by U.S. News & World Report’s Best Hospitals Survey since 2003, and top in Ohio since 1990.
+The DDSI team is comprised of specialists in gastroenterology, hepatology, colorectal surgery, general surgery, hepato-pancreato-bilary and transplant surgery, and nutrition.
 For patients, this model of care means seamless interaction with specialists, shorter waits for appointments and the most comprehensive care possible.